lilleman ba4503b4d1

 Canonical host (one public URL)

-A site is often reachable at several URLs that resolve to the same place — localhost vs 127.0.0.1, an apex vs www., an IP vs a domain.
-That matters here because cookies are host-scoped: the themed login form POSTs to Kratos, and Kratos' CSRF cookie is set on the host the browser is on.
+A site is often reachable at several URLs that resolve to the same place — localhost vs 127.0.0.1, an apex vs www..
+That matters because cookies are host-scoped: the themed login form POSTs to Kratos, and Kratos' CSRF cookie is set on the host the browser is on.
 Reach the app on one host but let the form post from another and that cookie is lost — Kratos rejects the flow and bounces to its error page.
-(The original symptom: open the banner's http://localhost:3000, sign in, land on http://127.0.0.1:3000/error "Page not found".)

 APP_URL is the single source of truth for the public host.
-Set it and the web app redirects any off-host GET/HEAD visitor to it (308, path + query preserved) before a flow starts, so the browser, the themed forms, and the cross-origin Kratos POST all share one cookie host.
-Static assets under /public/ are served on any host (so health checks don't bounce).
-Everything else derives from the same APP_URL: the first-run banner, and — via compose — Kratos' browser-facing URLs (compose.override.yml maps ${APP_URL} onto every ui_url, return URL, and allowed_return_urls).
-Set APP_URL and the whole stack follows; there is no second place to edit.
-A genuine Kratos flow error now renders a themed /error page (a path back to sign-in), not the catch-all 404.
+Set it and the web app redirects any off-host GET/HEAD visitor to it (308, path + query preserved) before a flow starts, so the browser, the themed forms, and the cross-origin Kratos POST share one cookie host.
+Static assets under /public/ are served on any host, so health checks don't bounce.
+Everything else derives from the same value: the first-run banner, and — via compose — Kratos' browser-facing URLs (compose.override.yml maps ${APP_URL} onto every ui_url, return URL and allowed_return_urls).
+A genuine Kratos flow error renders the themed /error page.

-The redirect is an explicit opt-in (per the no-NODE_ENV rule): unset ⇒ no redirect, so a deploy that forgets APP_URL never bounces real users to a stale default.
-The clean clone still works with zero config because the bundled Kratos and the dev stack both default to localhost (the dev override sets APP_URL=http://localhost:3000); browse localhost:3000 and login just works, and 127.0.0.1 is canonicalised onto it.
+The redirect is an explicit opt-in: unset ⇒ no redirect, so a deploy that forgets APP_URL never bounces real users to a stale default.
+A clean clone still works with zero config — the dev override sets APP_URL=http://localhost:3000, and 127.0.0.1 is canonicalised onto it.

 Behind a reverse proxy: the proxy must pass the public Host through (or rewrite Kratos' base_url/ui_urls to match what the browser sees).
 If it rewrites Host to an internal upstream name while APP_URL is the public domain, the canonical redirect will loop — preserve Host.